openstack/neutron/doc/source/devref/effective_neutron.rst

 * `first() <http://docs.sqlalchemy.org/en/rel_1_0/orm/query.html#sqlalchemy.orm.query.Query.first>`_
   does not raise an exception.
-* Do not get an object to delete it.
-If you can `delete() <http://docs.sqlalchemy.org/en/rel_1_0/orm/query.html#sqlalchemy.orm.query.Query.delete>`_ on the query object.
-Read the warnings for more details about in-python cascades.
+* Do not use `delete() <http://docs.sqlalchemy.org/en/rel_1_0/orm/query.html#sqlalchemy.orm.query.Query.delete>`_
+  to remove objects.
+A delete query does not load the object so no sqlalchemy events can be triggered that would do things like recalculate quotas or update revision numbers of parent objects.
+For more details on all of the things that can go wrong using bulk delete operations, see the "Warning" sections in the link above.
 * For PostgreSQL if you're using GROUP BY everything in the SELECT list must be an aggregate SUM(...), COUNT(...), etc or used in the GROUP BY.